 Ankle strains and sprains are injuries that many people experience at some time in their lives, and although they are often mild injuries that heal themselves, they can be severe if ligaments tear.
 It’s also not unusual to fracture an ankle, and it’s important to receive an accurate diagnosis as treatments for each condition are quite different.
-At San Juan Foot and Ankle Center in Montrose and Delta, Colorado, podiatrists Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, and their team provide diagnosis and treatment using state-of-the-art facilities and extensive specialist knowledge.
+At San Juan Foot and Ankle Center in Montrose and Delta, Colorado, podiatrist Christopher O. Cook, DPM, FACFAS, and his team provide diagnosis and treatment using state-of-the-art facilities and extensive specialist knowledge.
 If you’ve injured your ankle, call the clinic or book an appointment online today.

 There are three main types of ankle injury: sprains, strains, and fractures.
 Ankles contain bands of tissue called ligaments that connect the bones and keep the joints stable.
 If these are stretched or torn, you’ve sprained your ankle.
 Ankles also contain tendons that attach muscles to bones, and if these are damaged through stretching or tearing, you’ve strained your ankle.
 Fractures are breaks in the ankle bones, which may involve a partial injury or complete breaks.

 Falls, twisted ankles or blows to the ankle are the most frequent cause of injuries.
 Sprains and strains commonly occur when you’re playing sports, walking or running on uneven surfaces, or when you’re wearing unsuitable shoes.
 Some people have weak ankles, which they can be born with or may be due to previous injuries.